uday-kokitkar/extended-learndash-notifications/readme.md

 Make sure that BuddyPress Private Messaging component is enabled.

+### IMPORTANT CHANGE REQUIRED
-**IMPORTANT CHANGE**: If you are using LearnDash Notification plugin 1.5 or greater, following line must be modified in the LearnDash Notifications plugin to work this extended plugin.
+If you are using LearnDash Notification plugin 1.5 or greater, following line must be modified in the LearnDash Notifications plugin to make this extended plugin work.

 File: `learndash-notifications/src/trigger.php`